kpocza/thriot/README.md

 ## Hosting environments

-Currently Thirot Service is able to run on a Windows-based hosting environment and store data in Azure Table Storage or in  Microsoft SQL (Express).
+Currently Thirot Service is able to run on a Windows-based hosting environment and store data in Azure Table Storagem in Microsoft SQL (Express) or Postgresql.

 Page http://portal.thriot.io/sql-backed-hosting-environment/ describes the steps to create a SQL-backed hosting environment while page http://portal.thriot.io/azure-environment/ describes the steps of how to create a hosting environment in Azure with ATS backend storage.

+The aim is to provide hosting capabilities on Linux using CoreCLR and CoreFX.